-We’ve been delighted by the many invitations from groups and organisations to present and/or participate in events over the past few months.
-As you’ll see if you click on ‘Diary 2013′ above, we’ve been involved with Beeston Library, Beeston Poets, Crawley Irish Festival, Curve Theatre (Leicester), History Festival of Ireland, Loughborough University, Stanza Poetry Group, and Tullow & Carlow Libraries (Co Carlow, Ireland).
+We’ve been delighted by the many invitations from groups and organisations to present and/or participate in events in both Ireland and Britain over the past year.
+As you’ll see if you click on the ’Diary 2013′ and ‘Diary 2014′ buttons above left, we’ve worked in Britain with Beeston Library, Beeston Poets, Crawley Irish Festival, Curve Theatre (Leicester), Five Leaves Bookshop, Loughborough University, and Stanza Poetry Group.
+In Ireland we’ve worked with Courthouse Arts Centre (Tinahely, Co Wicklow), Tullow & Carlow Libraries, History Festival of Ireland, and Pan-Celtic Festival (all in Co Carlow).

-If you have ideas/suggestions/requests for events, complete our short survey here.
+If you have ideas/suggestions/requests for events, complete our short survey here, or email: firstname.lastname@example.org.

 Click on the link ‘Irishnottingham‘ to read Patrick Murphy’s article: